Lagrangian Identity and Mass Evolution of Particle-like Objects in Nonminimally Coupled Gravity: Conclusions

-We have shown that the Lagrangian identity we derived, which generalizes the standard $\mathcal{L}_{\rm m} = T$ result for point particles, plays a key role in these findings.
-In general, the proper mass of a particle-like object can remain constant only when the $\mathcal{L}_{\rm m} = T$ relation is satisfied (even if only on average).
-These results may be crucial for the modeling fundamental particles in theories with nonminimal matter-gravity couplings, particularly in string-inspired frameworks where $p$-branes can describe extended particle-like objects.
-Our analysis highlights the interplay between the detailed microphysics of particle-like objects and the cosmic evolution in theories of gravity with nonminimal matter-gravity couplings, with potential applications ranging from the evolution of topological defects to the effective modeling of particle-like objects, and even the cosmological evolution of the Universe, in theories beyond GR.
+These results have important implications for the modeling of particle-like objects in theories with nonminimal matter couplings.
+In particular, they show that the cosmological evolution of their mass depends not only on the underlying theory of gravity but also on their internal structure.
+This dependence may have significant consequences in string-inspired theories, where extended objects, such as strings or higher-dimensional branes, play a fundamental role.
+More broadly, our analysis highlights the link between the microphysics of particle-like objects and cosmological dynamics in theories with nonminimal matter-gravity couplings, with potential applications ranging from the dynamics of topological defects to the effective description of particle-like objects and the cosmological evolution of the Universe in theories beyond GR.

 \acknowledgments